hyperledger/aries-rfcs/features/0809-w3c-data-integrity-credential-attachment/README.md

 - `data_model_versions_supported` - Required.
 List of strings indicating the supported VC Data Model versions.
 The list MUST contain at least one value.
 The values MUST be a valid data model version.
 Current supported values include `1.1` and `2.0`.
 - `binding_required` - Optional.
 Boolean indicating whether the credential MUST be bound to the holder.
 If omitted, the credential is not required to be bound to the holder.
 If set to `true`, the credential MUST be bound to the holder using at least one of the binding methods defined in `binding_method`.
 - `binding_method` - Required if `binding_required` is true.
 Object containing key-value pairs of binding methods supported by the issuer to bind the credential to a holder.
 If the value is omitted, this indicates the issuer does not support any binding methods for issuance of the credential.
 See [Binding Methods](#binding-methods) for a registry of default binding methods supported as part of this RFC.
 - `credential` - Required.
 The credential to be issued.
-The credential should be compliant with the VC Data Model.
+The credential MUST be compliant with the **first** `data_model_versions_supported` entry version of VC Data Model, except for the omission of a set required keys that may only be known at the time of issuance.
+See [Credential Offer Exceptions](#credential-offer-exceptions) for a list of exceptions.
 The credential MUST NOT contain any proofs.
 Some properties MAY be omitted if they will only be available at time of issuance, such as `issuanceDate`, `issuer`, `credentialSubject.id`, `credentialStatus`, `credentialStatus.id`.

-The credential MUST be conformant with one of the data model versions indicated in `data_model_versions_supported`.
+#### Credential Offer Exceptions

+To allow for validation of the `credential` according to the corresponding VC Data Model version, the `credential` in the offer MUST be conformant to the corresponding VC Data Model version, except for the exceptions listed below.
+This still allows the credential to be validated, knowing which deviations are possible.

+The list of exception is as follows:

+- `issuanceDate` (v1.1) or `validFrom` (v2.0) can be omitted, or set to a placeholder value.
+- `issuer` (or `issuer.id` if issuer is an object) can be omitted
+- `credentialSubject.id` can be omitted
+- `credentialStatus`
+  - Either the whole `credentialStatus` can be omitted
+  - OR the `credentialStatus.type` can be present, but other required fields that are dynamic can be omitted (such as the `statusListIndex` and `statusListCredential` in case of [Bitstring Status List](https://www.w3.org/TR/vc-bitstring-status-list/))

 ### Credential Request Attachment Format